 How does the school know if children/young people need extra help and what should I do if I think my child may have special educational needs?

 All children’s progress, academic, social and emotional, is constantly monitored by teachers and the Senior Management Team within the school.
 Any concerns a teacher may have about a child would be discussed with parents at the earliest opportunity.
-Parents are able to discuss the progress of their child or any other concerns with the class teacher, SENCO (Mrs Harding) or Mr Mitchell, the headteacher.
+Parents are able to discuss the progress of their child or any other concerns with the class teacher, SENCO (Miss Shepherd) or Mr Mitchell, the headteacher.

 - All children are provided with 'Quality First Teaching'